Winning streak: Team planning

 In team sports, winning streaks may be achieved through planning a team based on Steiner's Taxonomy of Tasks.
 Teams may attempt to win through using star players (disjunctive), managing their weakest members (conjunctive), and/or aiming for squad depth (additive).
 Using one or a few star players, the team can suffer if the player has a bad game, or if they play a turn-taking sport such as baseball.

 Longest streaks

-The longest (in terms of time) recorded winning streak in any professional sports is Spain's Antoni Bou, having won 38 consecutive FIM Trial World Championship (19 outdoor and 19 indoor) starting in 2007 and continuing through 2024 (as of March 2025, he is still active in the sport).
+The longest (in terms of time) active winning streak in any professional sports is Spain's Antoni Bou, having won 38 consecutive FIM Trial World Championship (19 outdoor and 19 indoor) starting in 2007 and continuing through 2024 (as of March 2025, he is still active in the sport).
 Pakistan's Jahangir Khan's 555 consecutive wins in squash from 1981 to 1986 is also of significant note.
 In 2013, the Dutch wheelchair tennis player Esther Vergeer retired with an active 10-year-long winning streak of 470 matches, including a streak of 250 consecutive sets won.